 Most of the hotels are in the city centre, so this is probably where you will be going to first, when you arrive in Tromsø.

 The Airport Express Bus (Flybussen) stops at several hotels in the centre (see the airport express bus schedule); travel time 10–15 minutes.
-One-way ticket (adult category) for the express bus costs NOK 125, return ticket – NOK 200.
-There are other prices for students and seniors, ask the driver.
 You can pay with a credit card on the express bus.
-The bus stop for the express bus is right outside of the arrival hall.
+The bus stop for the express bus is right outside of the arrival hall at the airport.
 Ask the driver where to get off for your hotel.

 There is a taxi stand outside the arrival hall.
 Travel time 10 minutes.

 You can also take the local city buses (numbers 40 and 42) – the bus stop is a 3-minute walk from the airport, on the other side of the parking lot.
 Travel time 15–20 minutes.
 Buses have the direction written in front.
 Nr 40 is “mot Tromsø museum via sentrum” (to Tromsø museum via centre), and nr 42 is “mot Stakkevollan via sentrum” (to Stakkevollan via centre).
-A single ticket for a local bus is NOK 44.
 You can buy tickets at a ticket machine near a bus stop (not all bus stops have ticket machines) or in the Svipper app.
 It is not possible to buy a ticket on the bus.
 Ask the driver (or your co-passengers) where to get off for your hotel.

 Some of this information is also available at the airport’s website.